 To the left of the fuchsia arch, leave the path and discover the Chinese witch hazel - its strongly fragrant, delicate bright golden-yellow flowers are in full bloom and are a real treat.
 Its leafless branches are dotted with fragile pale green lichens.
 Nearby, an azalea is in full bloom, showing off its delicate pink flowers.

 To the right of the fuchsia arch look down over Lady Sybil’s Water Garden which is currently under development.
 The far bank is a mass of beautiful snowdrops and is interspersed with hellebore 'slaty blue'; below, the gunnera is starting to bud.
 Once you have finished exploring the Walled Garden, warm up in the stable yard coffee shop or castle tea room where you can buy hot drinks and snacks.

-So, make time to take a pleasurable stroll around Penrhyn Castle’s Walled Garden this Winter and discover its seasonal secrets.
+Make some time to take a wander around Penrhyn Castle’s Walled Garden this Winter and discover its seasonal secrets.